-Najib faces allegations that he channelled more than 2.6 billion ringgit (nearly US$700 billion) from 1MDB into his personal bank accounts.
+Najib faces allegations that he channelled more than 2.6 billion ringgit (nearly US$700 million) from 1MDB into his personal bank accounts.
 He has denied all wrongdoing.

 In 2015, Najib sacked the then deputy prime minister, Muhyiddin Yassin, who had publicly demanded that Najb explain how the 2.6 billion ringgit got into his private account.
 He also removed the attorney-general, Abdul Gani Patail, from his post.